YOWCT/end-to-end-services/content/departments/gc/ec.md

 ---
 title: "Environment and Climate Change Canada"
+summary: "31% of the services provided by Environment and Climate Change Canada are available end-to-end online.
+13 are available online, and 29 are not available online."
 nameEn: "Environment and Climate Change Canada"
 nameFr: "Environnement et Changement climatique Canada"
 urlEn: "http://www.ec.gc.ca/default.asp?lang=En&n=FD9B0E51-1"